stormchaserroleplaying/stormchaserRPG/Adventuring/Movement/Speed.md

 | 19 | 1 Saber-Toothed Tiger | 15 | Combat | 40+1d10 |
 | 20 | 1 Giant ape | 11 | Combat | 50+1d10 |

+#### Fishing
+Fishing is a time-consuming activity that requires a whole travel leg (3-5 hours) to be spent near the bank of a river or a lake.
+For every travel leg spent fishing, the player rolls a DC 12 Survival check.
+If successful, the GM rolls on the following table.

+Subtract 5 from the result (minimum 1) if fishing in a River, or subtract 10 from the result (minimum 1) if fishing in a Pool or a Small Lake.

 ###### Freshwater

 | 1d20 | Fish Type | Meat (lbs) |